kaiser-rpg/KaiserRPG.github.io/pages/character/creation/class/intro.md

 ### Phenom Points gained per level
 This indicates how many Phenom Points you receive per level.
 If you have access to a Manifest Disciplines, you begin the game with a single PP, and after gaining a certain number of levels, you receive another for free.
 If for example, you receive one additional PP for every 3 levels, you will acquire a second PP at 4th level.

-## Innate Bonuses
-These are the special bonuses intrinsic to each class.
-You receive these bonuses upon choosing a class, and then you receive the same as a bonus each time you gain a level.
-The Innate Bonuses for Strike, Blocking, or Dodging can never exceed +5, but all others can increase without limit.